Packwood House-American Hotel

+The Packwood House-American Hotel, also known as the Packwood House Museum, is a historic inn and tavern in Lewisburg, Union County, Pennsylvania, United States.

+Located on Market Street in the Lewisburg Historic District, it was listed on the National Register of Historic Places in 1978.

+History and architectural features

-Packwood House-American Hotel, also known as the Packwood House Museum, is a historic inn and tavern located at Lewisburg, Union County, Pennsylvania, USA.
-It was originally built about 1813, and expanded about 1866.
-It is a three-story, log and frame building with a gable roof.
-It has a two-story, pent roof rear addition.
+Built circa 1813 and expanded circa 1866, this historic structure is a three-story, log and frame building with a gable roof.
+It has a two-story, pent roof, rear addition.
 It has housed a decorative arts museum since 1972.

 It was listed on the National Register of Historic Places in 1978.
 It is located in the Lewisburg Historic District.